krislars/compuphys/README.md

 # compuphys
-Some examples of undergrad computational physics
+Some examples of undergrad computational physics.

+These are examples written for myself, not for students.
+This respository is a work in progress.
+Stay tuned!